tandelj/Secure-Voting/README.md

 # SecureVoting
 In this project, we implemented the Secure Election Protocol with two central facilities.
 The implementation provides a secure way for people to vote electronically, which eliminates the hassle of physically being present at designated election locations.
 Since computerized voting will not replace general elections unless there is a protocol that both maintains individual privacy and prevents cheating, the ideal protocol must meet these
 requirements:
+\n
 ● Only authorized voters can vote before the election ends.
 ● No one can vote more than once.
 ● No one can determine for whom anyone else voted.